Joan E. Edwards, Ph.D., RNC, CNS, FAAN

 Associate Professor - Houston Center

-Director, Center for Global Nursing Scholarship
+Director, Center for Global Nursing

 Throughout her professional career, Dr. Edwards has had many opportunities to practice globally.
-She spent four years in the country of Indonesia as a medical missionary, teaching in a nursing program in the jungles of Kalimantan (Borneo).
+She spent four years in the country of Indonesia as a medical missionary with her family, teaching in a nursing program in the jungles of Kalimantan (Borneo).
 She returned to Indonesia in 2011-2012 under the auspices of a Fulbright scholarship.
 In collaboration with the Indonesian government, she conducted a pilot study of 7 diploma and baccalaureate nursing programs comparing nursing curricula currently utilized in Indonesia with WHO Standard III (nursing curriculum) of the 2009 World Health Organization Global Standards for Initial Nursing and Midwifery Education.
 This project was one of the catalysts to passage of Indonesia’s first Nurse Practice Act in Fall 2014.

 Additional Global Experiences and Collaborations